WePAC is funded entirely by private dollars and provides all of its services at no cost to schools or to the School District of Philadelphia.

 To improve students’ access to libraries and literacy activities, we:

-Since 2009, WePAC has opened 19 libraries in Philadelphia (primarily in West and Southwest Philadelphia), providing library services in schools with more than 4,750 students.
+Since 2009, WePAC has opened 9 libraries in Philadelphia (primarily in West and Southwest Philadelphia), providing library services in schools with more than 1,750 students.
 WePAC is the only nonprofit in Philadelphia systematically working to open closed school libraries.
-WePAC is currently on track to open 20 libraries by the end of the 21/22 school year.
+WePAC is currently on track to open 13 libraries by the beginning of the 2023-2024 school year.
 Year after year, surveys show that for many students, the school library is the only library they visit, and principals report that many students do not have access to books at home.